secretstartups/handbook/culture/inclusion/being-an-ally/index.html.md

 4. **Session 4:** Together, write a commitment to allyship and the values you will abide by to be an ally.
     1. In the last session you will decide as a group a short commitment statement that should be shared on the [Diversity, Inclusion & Belonging Sharing Page](https://about.gitlab.com/company/culture/inclusion/DIB-sharing-page/).
 Think about what you have individually and collectively learnt during the experience.

-Create 2-5 values that, as a group, you will hold in your continuous learning in allyship and hold yourself accountable to when situations arise.
+Create 2-5 values that, as a group, you will hold in your continuous learning in allyship and take into account when situations arise.

 Once completed you now have a safe group to discuss allyship with, either to get advice, hold yourself accountable to or run through a situation.
 Things you can do post the 4 week ALLG: